act65/masters-thesis/sprints/disentangle/disentangled.md

 ## Definition

+What do we mean by disentangled?

+- A popular definition seems to be statistical independence.
+- The latent variable to match the generating variable types. (the ability to construct sets equipped with a metric/product/transform!? mnist -> a dimension with 10 categorical variables, a ring of reals describing azimuth, bounded dims describing translation, ...)
+-

 ## Moving mnist

 With 2 digits just bouncing around they are definitely independent.
-But what if they are allowed to bound off each other?
-Their appearance is independent but thei position is not.
+But what if they are allowed to bounce off each other?
+Their appearance is independent but their position is now conditional.

 What about having to seek out the digits on a changing scene?
 What about having to do arithmetic with them as well?